 All appeals shall initially be submitted to a board comprised of the Vice President of Student Engagement, the Executive Vice President & Provost, and the Student Government Association President or his or her student designee (collectively referred to herein as the "Appellate Review Board").
-When the Appellate Review Board receives and accepts a petition for an appeal of a disciplinary sanction(s), the Appellate Review Board shall instruct the Disciplinary Body to notify all persons who were sent formal notification of the disciplinary sanction(s) that the student has submitted an appeal of the sanction(s) and that the implementation of the sanction(s) is contingent on the results of the appeal.
-Appeals will be decided on the basis of the record of the original proceeding and the written appeals.
+When the Appellate Review Board receives and accepts a petition for an appeal of a disciplinary sanction(s), the Appellate Review Board shall instruct the Disciplinary Body to notify all persons who were sent formal notification of the disciplinary sanction(s) that the student has submitted an appeal of the sanction(s) and that the implementation of sanction(s) is contingent on the results of the appeals.
 Oral arguments shall not be permitted unless new information and/or evidence is provided with the appeal.

 The Appellate Review Board shall make a determination as to whether or not sufficient grounds for appeal have been stated no later than three (3) business days from the date the appeal is received.
-If the Appellate Review Board determines that the appeal does not state sufficient grounds, the appeal shall be denied consideration and dismissed, and the Appellate Review Board shall issue a final written decision to the student and any other relevant parties, in which case the appellant student may submit a final appeal to Office of the President.
+If the Appellate Review Board determines that the appeal does not state sufficient grounds, the appeal shall be denied eration and dismissed, and the Appellate Review Board shall issue a final written decision to the student and any other relevant parties, in which case the appellant student may submit a final appeal to Office of the President.
 If the Appellate Review Board determines that the appeal states sufficient grounds for consideration, the Appellate Review Board, by majority vote, shall grant the appeal, and then decide whether to affirm, modify, or reverse the determination of the Disciplinary Body or to remand the case to the Disciplinary Body with instructions.
 The Appellate Review Board will render a decision on the appeal within ten (10) business days from the date the appeal is received.